-The OECD Harmonised Templates are standard data formats for reporting studies done on chemicals to determine their properties or effects on human health and the environment.
-They are aimed at developers of database systems, as they prescribe the formats by which information can be entered into and maintained in database.
-By using these templates, governments and industry will easily be able to electronically exchange test study summary information.
-The templates can be used for reporting summary results for testing on any type of a chemical (e.g., pesticides, biocides, industrial chemicals).
+The OECD Harmonised Templates (OHTs) are standard data formats for reporting information used for the risk assessment of chemicals, mainly studies done on chemicals to determine their properties or effects on human health and the environment, but also for storing data on use and exposure.
+They are aimed at developers of database systems, as they prescribe the formats by which information can be entered into and maintained in a database.
+By using these templates, governments and industry are easily able to electronically exchange test study summary information.
+The templates can be used to report summary test results for any type of chemical (e.g., pesticides, biocides, industrial chemicals).